sakthispgs/VSDsquadronmini_intern/README.md

 </details>

 <details>
-  <summary><b>Task 3: Execution of SPIKE Simulation and verification with O1 and Ofast command along with running the RISC-V Objdmp.</b></summary>
+  <summary><b>Task 3: Execution of SPIKE Simulation and verification with O1 and Ofast command along with running the RISC-V.</b></summary>

- + __The task 3 involves the execution of spike simulation and also consisting of debug of the Assembly code that is generated for the previous program.
+ + __The task 3 involves the execution of spike simulation and also consisting of debug of the Assembly code that is generated for the previous program.__

 ---